pantheon-systems/documentation/source/docs/articles/drupal/major-version-drupal-upgrades.md

 ---
 The best practice for doing a major Drupal revision upgrade (e.g. version 6 to version 7) is to start a new site.
 Even the simplest of upgrades require their own QA and deployment process, and trying to do an upgrade on an existing site is not a recipe for success.

 Also, Pantheon needs to track the proper upstream Git history for your site to deliver core updates.
-By starting a new site for the upgrade, you ensure that future core updates will be available via the dashboard.
+By starting a new site for the upgrade, you ensure that future core updates will be available via the Dashboard.

-## Set Up the Code and Migrate the Data
+## Set up the Code and Migrate the Data
 <div class="alert alert-danger" role="alert">
 <strong>Warning</strong>: Do not attempt the upgrades on the platform.
 This is not supported.</div>